Crimes Lawyers

 When the actor engages in the medical treatment or examination of the accuser in a manner or for purposes that are medically recognized as unethical or unacceptable;

-When the actor, through concealment or by the element of surprise, is able to overcome the accuser.
+When the actor, through concealment or by the element of surprise, can overcome the accuser.

 Personal injury: means bodily injury, disfigurement, mental anguish, chronic pain, pregnancy, disease, or loss or impairment of a sexual or reproductive organ.